Update your filters to get more cards to display. Reach out if you are having any problems.

 Commonwealth Bank has several low rate credit card options, ranging from basic to gold card status.
 Providing no frills, the Commonwealth Bank Essentials Credit Card can offer a great way for cardholders to save money on their credit card, while keeping interest costs as low as possible.

 As its name suggests, this card keeps strictly to the ‘essentials’, with few features on offer.
-Cardholders can save on their annual fee (paid monthly), by setting up automatic repayments and cutting the amount paid in monthly fees by more than half.
+Cardholders can save on their annual fee (paid monthly), by setting up automatic repayments and cutting the amount paid in monthly fees by almost half.
 It also has a low maximum credit limit and CommBank’s lowest purchase rate, with no cash advance feature available.

 Next up on the CommBank credit card ladder is the Commonwealth Bank Low Rate Credit Card.
 While this has a slightly higher purchase rate, it still has an affordable annual fee, and provides cardholder with a few handy features to play with.